microsoft/winget-cli/doc/troubleshooting/README.md

 ### Executing `winget` exits with no message

-If no errors are displayed, it is likely that the version of WinGet on your system is using a retired Content Delivery Network (CDN).
+If no output is displayed, it is likely that the version of WinGet on your system is using a retired Content Delivery Network (CDN).
 You can check which version of WinGet is on your machine using `winget --info`.
 If the version is lower than `1.6.3482`, take the following troubleshooting steps.

 1. Install the latest version of WinGet using one of the below methods